 - Players born May thru Aug of 2001: These players, who were Little League Age 15 for the 2017 season, will be Little League age 17 for the 2018 season & thus too old for Little League play.

 - WMLL applied for a waiver to allow these players to play in 2018, but received a response which was not conclusive.
-After further inquiries, WMLL was told that problems brought about by the age change will likely be addressed at the Little League International Congress on January 19.
+After further inquiries, WMLL was told that problems brought about by the age change will likely be addressed at the Little League International Congress which convenes on January 19.
 The implication being that the Congress may take actions which solve the problem.
 WMLL will monitor the actions of the Congress closely & will renew the waiver request if the Congress does not solve the problem to WMLL’s satisfaction.

 - If your son was born May thru Aug of 2001, WMLL urges you to register him for the 2018 season.
 Even if Little League, Inc. does not allow you sons to be fully eligible for Little League play in 2018, WMLL will try to provide these players with a meaningful baseball experience at WMLL in 2018.
 WMLL will also offer a full refund of registration fees if the outcome is anything other than full eligibility.